Last Updated January 2025

 Do not sign anything.

-Do not sign anything without speaking with a lawyer first and making sure that you understand the document.
+Do not sign anything without speaking with a lawyer first.
+Always make sure that you understand the document.
 Ask for a translated copy if you do not read English.

 -